Maharshi Mehi Paramhans

 Maharshi Mehi Paramhans was a sant in the tradition of Sant Mat.
 He succeeded Revd Baba Devi Sahab of Muradabad, U.P.
 India as the guru of Santmat tradition.
+Based on a study of Vedas, Upanishads, the Bhagavad Gita, the Bible, different sutras of Buddhism, the Quran, literature of various other sages, he demonstrated that the essential teaching contained in all of these is one and the same.

+In 2026 Maharshi's Mehi Paramhans's 142nd Jayanti (Birthday) will be celebrated on Thursday, 30th April 2026.

-Based on a diligent study of Vedas, Upanishads, the Bhagavad Gita, the Bible, different sutras of Buddhism, the Quran, literature of various other sants (sages), he demonstrated that the essential teaching contained in all of these is one and the same.
-Being a syncretist monk he bridged the wide chasm that existed then between the sacred scriptures and sants or saintly literature by compiling a book called 'Satsang Yoga (Volume I-IV)' in which he quoted from scriptures like Vedas, Upanishads, Puranas, Bhagvad Gita, the Mahabharata etc, sayings & compositions of various sants like Kabir, Nanak, Dadu Dayal Ji etc, views of modern spiritual thinkers and his own wisdom arising out of meditational experiences and he made a loud & confident proclamation that the scriptures and saints are essentially in unison and that any view to the contrary is wholly unfounded and worthy of rejection.
+Being a syncretist monk he bridged the wide chasm that existed then between the sacred scriptures and sants or saintly literature by compiling a book called 'Satsang Yoga (Volume I-IV)' in which he quoted from scriptures like Vedas, Upanishads, Puranas, Bhagvad Gita, the Mahabharata etc., sayings & compositions of various sants like Kabir, Nanak, Dadu Dayal Ji etc., views of modern spiritual thinkers and his own wisdom arising out of meditational experiences and he made a proclamation that the scriptures and saints are in unison and that any view to the contrary is unfounded and worthy of rejection.

 He taught a way of i) regularly practicing inner meditation, ii) regularly attending Satsang (spiritual company or gatherings), and iii) leading a self-reliant and righteous living to attain 'Moksha' or liberation from all kinds of worldly woes and shackles of the transmigratory cycle that leads to compulsory deaths and rebirths.

 Mehi was a direct disciple of Baba Devi Sahab of Moradabad, Uttar Pradesh.